MathieuFortune/mathieufortune.github.io/_posts/2019-11-30-my-design-process.markdown

 ### User stories

-With the personas and competitive analysis, we can start designing the website's features with a user story approach.
-User stories are useful to create a roadmap of the feature we will implement to cover all of our personas' needs.
-Originally, user stories are used in Scrum Agile methods to represent stakeholders and users' needs and prioritize the team's workflows.

-To construct a user story, you write a structured sentence allowing the team to focus on the WHAT instead of the HOW to do things.
-This gives more freedom to creativity to solve user's needs.
+With the personas and competitive analysis in hand, I began to shape the website's features through user stories.
+These stories are pivotal for charting a course for the features to implement, ensuring all needs of the personas are met.
+Drawing from Agile methodologies, user stories shift the focus from 'how' to 'what' needs to be accomplished, giving me and my team the creative space to innovate solutions for user requirements.

-- As a Sightseeing traveler, I want to know what there is to see on a jet ski tour in order to anticipate my experience.
+- As a Sightseeing traveler, I want to know what sights I'll see on a jet ski tour to set my expectations accordingly
-- As a Sightseeing traveler, I want to find information about security and content of the tour in order to feel reassured about the legitimacy of the offer.
+- As a Sightseeing traveler, I want to easily find safety information and tour details to ensure the legitimacy of the offer
 - …

-- As a Water Sports Enthusiast, I want to read like-minded people reviews in order to confirm that the jet ski rental is the right choice.
+- As a Water Sports Enthusiast, I desire to read reviews from fellow enthusiasts to confirm that this jet ski rental meets my needs
-- As a Water Sports Enthusiast, I want to know the full price options in order to share the information with my friends and decide quickly.
+- As a Water Sports Enthusiast, I need clear pricing options to share with friends for a quick decision-making process
 - …

 ### Sitemap and User Flow

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-sitemap-user-flow.jpg" alt="Sitemap and user flow" caption="Sitemap and user flow" figClass="" %}

-We create a sitemap and user flow of the website to analyze with the design team and/or users in user testing to facilitate the design phase.
+The creation of a sitemap and user flow came next.
+This helped me visualize the structure and navigational pathway of the website.
+It’s a crucial step in ensuring the user's journey is intuitive and meets the expectations set by our user stories.

 ### Wireframe (low-fidelity mockup)

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-wireframe-low-fidelity-mockup.jpg" alt="Wireframes (low fidelity mockups)" caption="Wireframes (low fidelity mockups)" figClass="" %}

-Once we have a concept of a few main features and flows that we want to expand upon, it's time to put your hands in the grease and start designing the website's first wireframes.
+With a solid understanding of the main features and user flow, I rolled up my sleeves and dived into designing the website's first wireframes.
+This is where the ideas start taking a visual shape.

-When we are doing this phase in a team, it's good to use the Design Studio method to communicate our ideas further.
-We individually sketch rapid prototypes and then come back together to critique, collaborate, and decide which ideas we want to continue to build and focus on.
-It's a brainstorm and immediate feedback exercise that help with critique and feedback while being fast.
+In a team setting, I find it beneficial to employ the Design Studio method.
+It involves each team member sketching rapid prototypes independently, followed by collective reviews where we critique, collaborate, and converge on the best ideas to develop further.
+This process fosters a dynamic of quick iteration, critique, and feedback.

-If you have to design in solo, don't be afraid to share on community slack and with friends what you are doing to gather feedback.
-Several brains are often better than one when trying to ideate and innovate.
+When working solo, I don't hesitate to share my sketches with the community on Slack or with friends to gather feedback.
+Collaborative input is often invaluable for innovation and refinement.

 ### Designs (high-fidelity mockup)

-Now that we agree with the wireframes, we start to design high-fidelity mockups of the website.
-The first thing we do is create a mood board containing typographies, color palette, and photo selections, …
+Armed with validated wireframes, I embark on creating high-fidelity mockups.
+The first step is to curate a mood board that showcases the selected typography, color palette, and imagery.

-This mood board is used to generate creativity and give a general sense of the feeling we want to communicate with the design.
-Then, we convert the wireframe into a high fidelity design that will serve for validation with the client/stakeholders.
-The high fidelity mockup doesn't have to follow exactly the wireframe as new ideas could emerge when adding color and pictures.
+This mood board sparks creativity and sets the visual tone I aim to achieve with the design.
+It transitions the wireframes into polished designs ready for stakeholder validation.
+While these high-fidelity mockups build upon the wireframes, they're not constrained by them; fresh ideas can emerge as design elements come together.

 {% include lazy-image.html src="/images/case-study-jet-ski-rental-moodboard.jpg" alt="Moodboard & Styleguide" caption="Moodboard & Styleguide" figClass="large-post-image" %}
 {% include lazy-image.html src="/images/case-study-jet-ski-rental-designs-high-fidelity-mockups.jpg" alt="Designs from left to right: Home, Service, About, Contact" caption="Designs from left to right: Home, Service, About, Contact" figClass="large-post-image" %}